nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 #### Extra models

-In order to define additional models that should be inspected by Swagger module, use the `@ApiExtraModels()` decorator:
+To define additional models that should be inspected by the Swagger module, use the `@ApiExtraModels()` decorator:

 ```typescript
 @ApiExtraModels(ExtraModel)